-For example, you can become a real estate virtual assistant and perform various duties for real estate brokers such as updating their listings, responding to email inquires or managing their calendar.
+For example, you can become a real estate virtual assistant and perform various duties for real estate brokers, such as updating their listings, responding to email inquiries or managing their calendars.

 6) Can you type fast?
 Transcriber

-You can look for online transcription services and apply online like at this site www.rev.com/freelancers
+You can look for online transcription services and apply online at this site: www.rev.com/freelancers